architectdrone/DwarfCraft/README.md

 ### How do I run DwarfCraft?

+Currently, the only way to run DwarfCraft is from source.
 Before running DwarfCraft, you need to have python 3.6+ installed.
 You also need the following python modules:

 - Amulet Core
 - Amulet NBT